-The Plan is a defined contribution plan covering eligible hourly employees of participating divisions and subsidiaries of Hanesbrands Inc. (the "Company"), located in Puerto Rico, who have attained the age of 21 and completed 90 days of credited service, as defined in the Plan document; bargaining unit employees are covered, however, only if the applicable collective bargaining agreement provides for their participation in the Plan.
+The Plan is a defined contribution plan covering eligible hourly employees of participating divisions and subsidiaries located in Puerto Rico of Hanesbrands Inc. (the "Company"), who have attained the age of 21 and completed 90 days of credited service, as defined in the Plan document.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").